juangranados/powershell-scripts/Install Software/readme.md

 ###  runAsAdmin
 * Check if script is elevated and exit if false.

+###  sleep
+* Amount of seconds to sleep.
+* When running as logon script sometimes Windows profile is not ready and installation fails.
+* Default 0

 ## Examples

 Install ```7-Zip, Notepad++, Edge, 3CXPhone for Windows, Google Chrome, Teams and Postman``` if not installed or if is outdated and save log in ```\\ES-CPD-BCK02\scripts\InstallSoftware\Log``` using ```C:\temp\InstallSoftware``` as temp folder.